PaulMiguelSec/Threat-Hunting-Projects/README.md

 # Threat Hunting Projects

-Welcome to my Threat Hunting Projects repository!
-This repository showcases practical scenarios where I've applied threat hunting techniques to identify and mitigate potential security incidents.
-Each project demonstrates the use of advanced tools and frameworks to simulate real-world threats and effectively respond to them.
+Welcome to my Threat Hunting Projects repository This repository showcases practical scenarios where I've applied threat hunting techniques to identify and mitigate potential security incidents.
+Each project demonstrates the use of tools and frameworks to simulate real-world threats and effectively respond to them.

 ## Platforms and Tools Used
 - **Windows 10 Virtual Machines (Microsoft Azure):** Simulated enterprise environments for testing and analysis.
 - **Endpoint Detection and Response (EDR):** Microsoft Defender for Endpoint (MDE) for identifying and mitigating threats.
-- **Kusto Query Language (KQL):** Advanced querying for detailed log analysis.
+- **Kusto Query Language (KQL):** Querying for detailed log analysis.
-- **MITRE ATT&CK Framework:** Framework used for mapping adversary tactics and techniques.
+- **MITRE ATT&CK Framework:** For mapping adversary tactics and techniques.

 ---